lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

    - Add support for additional external tools and APIs
    - Implement domain-specific literature search optimizations

-The Watson Co-Scientist system has all major components implemented, and with the addition of the Paper Knowledge Extraction System, improved project structure, and robust session management, it now has a solid foundation for future development.
+The Raul Co-Scientist system has all major components implemented, and with the addition of the Paper Knowledge Extraction System, improved project structure, and robust session management, it now has a solid foundation for future development.
 The focus moving forward will be on addressing the critical improvement areas, evaluation, refinement, and optimization based on real-world usage and feedback to create a truly effective scientific collaboration tool.

 This plan will be updated as development progresses and as user studies provide additional insights to enhance the system's capabilities.